coreyja/moodboards/plan.md

 # Tasks

-- [ ] Create a Sqlite Database
 - [ ] Deploy this app somewhere
 - [ ] Make sure Sqlite DB is persisted across deploys
-- [ ] Clicking either rating button will store the rating for the picture
 - [ ] Create Better Layout of picture with rating buttons
 - [ ] Add LiteFS to replicate the DB across multiple containers

+## Done on Second Stream

+- [x] Create a Sqlite Database
+- [x] Clicking either rating button will store the rating for the picture

+Today we worked on getting a Sqlite database setup and working with the saving PictureRatings to the DB.

+Now you can upvote or downvote any image, and it will be saved to the DB.

+We are currently just creating a new MoodBoard row each time the server boots.
+This is help in AppState at the moment, but won't be long term

+We created a very basic Data Diagram at: <https://link.excalidraw.com/readonly/NUDxops7knZMQLFkgFmO>

+We don't have any User stuff modeled yet, but we will get there.

 ## Done on First Stream